 Find a Nursing Education MSN Specialty Program

-Use the below tool by clicking on each tab to quickly find Nurse Educator programs in your state, or to search accredited online MSN programs that are currently accepting applicants into their program.
+Below, you can find accredited online MSN programs that are currently accepting applicants into their program.
 Note that all of the programs we have listed are sponsored programs and they may require an RN license to be accepted into their program.

 What Does a Nurse Educator Do?

 Educators can work in all facets of the educational system; some work in hospitals creating staff programs, other work in colleges teaching nursing students and others develop NCLEX exam questions and the specific curricula that all nursing programs must follow.

 One of the main benefits of becoming a nurse educator is the flexibility of your schedule.
 While it is possible to pursue a tenured position in a University nursing program, some educators also choose to teach only a few classes or freelance with textbook publishers or test preparation companies.
 Nurses who work as college educators will likely have summers, holidays and most weekends off, all of which may facilitate a good work-life balance.

 Nurse educators prepare students for their nursing career by designing, implementing and evaluating curricula.
 They assist students in developing their clinical skills and ensure that they have a solid understanding of the requisite coursework.

 Working as a nurse educator requires that the nurse is constantly assessing her students and evaluating their progress.
 Flexibility is a must, simply because lesson plans often need adjustment, depending on the needs and learning style of their students.

 “Nurse educators prepare students for their nursing career by designing, implementing and evaluating curricula.”

 While its recommended that nurses have a few years of clinical experience before beginning to teach, there are programs that will allow a nurse to move seamlessly from an undergraduate degree into a graduate program.